This is a School We Love.

 Annual Giving raises funds from all school families every year for current use.
 Endowment provides for the future.

-NEARLY $8 million in cash & legacy pledges
+more than $9 million in cash & legacy pledges

 Why is the endowment important?
 How is it managed?